 Robert has reported for a variety of international publications including the Associated Press, The Guardian, Vice, and Decrypt.
 Current areas of interest include the political economy of technology, cryptocurrencies, and privacy.
 Robert has a Bachelor of Science from UCL, and a Master's degree from the University of Oxford's Internet Institute.

 Bitcoin may be the largest cryptocurrency by market capitalization, but its huge success has bogged down the network and made transactions expensive.
-In October 2011, software developer Charlie Lee conjured up a way forward; a variant of Bitcoin that cut down transaction costs and made the whole thing quicker.
-He called it Litecoin.
+Enter Litecoin, a variant of Bitcoin that cut down transaction costs and made the whole thing quicker.

 Litecoin (LTC) is widely considered to be the first alternative cryptocurrency (altcoin) and is often called the “little brother” of Bitcoin because it came out three years after Bitcoin’s launch in 2008.
-It fulfils a similar purpose—to process payments on a decentralized, peer-to-peer network—but is quicker and better suited to small transactions.
+It fulfills a similar purpose—to process payments on a decentralized, peer-to-peer network—but is quicker and better suited to small transactions.

-The Litecoin blockchain is what is known as a “fork” of Bitcoin.
-That’s when someone copies the source code of a blockchain, in this case Bitcoin, and uses it to launch an entirely separate blockchain, often with a few tweaks.
-It’s very common in blockchain-world, and is one of the main ways that battling communities settle disagreements.
+The Litecoin blockchain is what is known as a “fork” of Bitcoin’s source code.
+That’s when someone copies the source code of a blockchain, which in this case is Bitcoin, and uses it to launch an entirely separate blockchain, often with a few tweaks.
+It’s very common in the blockchain world and is one of the main ways that battling communities settle disagreements.
 Not a fan of how a blockchain operates?
 Leave, and start your own.

-Litecoin is the creation of Charlie Lee, a former Google employee who contributed to the Chrome OS.
+Litecoin is the creation of Charlie Lee, a former Google employee and managing director of the Litecoin Foundation.
 He created Litecoin while still at Google.
-After Google, he headed the engineering department of Coinbase, one of the world’s largest cryptocurrency exchanges.
-Charlie was Coinbase’s fifth employee; the exchange went public in May 2021, and holds a market cap of $48.8 billion as of March 27, 2022.
+After Google, he headed the engineering department of one of the world’s major cryptocurrency trading platforms.
+Lee was the platform’s fifth employee; the crypto trading platform went public in May 2021, and holds a market cap of $48.8 billion as of March 27, 2022.

-Charlie managed to get the crypto trading platform (that he worked in) to list Litecoin in the spring of 2017.
-The price rose by 25%, and Charlie quit two months later.
+Lee managed to get the crypto trading platform (that he worked in) to list Litecoin in the spring of 2017.
+The price rose by 25%, and Lee quit two months later.
 He managed to sell his holdings in December of that year, right as Bitcoin hit highs of $20,000 and before it came crashing down months later.
-Reporter Jeff Roberts writes in Kings of Crypto that Charlie made $20 million from the sales.

 Several years later, Litecoin has a market cap of around $8.5 billion as of March 27, 2022.
-That makes it the tenth-largest cryptocurrency by market cap, and the second-largest Bitcoin spinoff (discounting Dogecoin, a highly-volatile meme coin that is itself a spinoff of Litecoin).
+That makes it the 21st largest cryptocurrency by market cap, and the second-largest Bitcoin spinoff (discounting Dogecoin, a highly-volatile meme coin that is itself a spinoff of Litecoin).

-Litecoin is created through a process known as mining.
-Miners earn Litecoin by processing transactions.
-To do so, they run powerful computers that race to solve difficult puzzles.
-This process consumes a lot of energy and requires special hardware.
+Due to Litecoin mining difficulty, miners have to run powerful computers that race to solve difficult puzzles.
+The process of mining Litecoin consumes a lot of energy and requires special hardware.
 But it’s worth it for the best miners: If these computers win the race, they are rewarded with new Litecoin.

 Bitcoin and Litecoin are fairly similar.
 Both are based on blockchains, and use cryptography to power a network of anonymous and transparent transactions.